Mercateo/component-check/README.md

 In our last example we build a complex widget composed out of two components.
 One will be our `<dynamic-component>` which we'll slightly adapt and the other one will be `<composable-component>` which will be a little bit like `<interactive-component>`, but instead of decrementing or incrementing a counter we'll add or remove instances of `<dynamic-component>`.
 Because `<dynamic-component>` can be destroyed at runtime I'll show you how to clean-up your component correctly.
 In this case we'll need to cancel our interval correctly.
 I also remove the random start value from `<dynamic-component>` and just start at 0 seconds.

 `<composable-component>` will use this CSS style.
 It looks very similar to the `container` class we used earlier, just with a different `background`.
 That way you can easily distinguish the `<dynamic-component>` instances inside `<composable-component>`.
-You'll also see that the styles won't clash with each even though both use `container` as a class name.
+You'll also see that the styles won't clash with each other even though both use `container` as a class name.
 Thank you CSS modules! 💕

 ```css
 .container {